papasop/Einstein-s/README.md

 ### What could go right

-1. R = field-level K is not just analogy but derivable → Cost functional's Hessian → DeWitt supermetric
+1. CONFIRMED (Step 2): R = field-level K is not just analogy → C_radial = C_angular is exact for Schwarzschild
-   → Second variation → Riemann tensor
-   → This would be genuinely new
+   → The "cost balance" reading is mathematically precise → Publishable as interpretation (Discussion section)

 2. Matter emerges naturally as cost deviation
-   → T_μν has information-theoretic meaning
-   → "Matter = metric's self-inconsistency"
-   → Connects to Wheeler's "matter from geometry"
+   → T_μν ∝ (C_radial - C_angular) = "cost imbalance"
+   → Parallels K≠1 → V > 0 → restoring force at point level
+   → Consistent but not yet derived

 3. Cosmological constant appears as the "1" in K=1
    → Λ = the field-level normalisation constant
    → Would give Λ a geometric origin
-   → Major open problem in physics
+   → Major open problem in physics (NOT YET TESTED)

 ---